tdechaize/tools_tde/How config MinGW64 GCC C_C++ compiler into CodeBlocks.md

-Name of tutorial : How config MinGW64 GCC C/C++ compiler into Code::Blocks on Windows 11 64 bits.
+## Full name of tutorial : How config MinGW64 GCC C/C++ compiler into Code::Blocks on Windows 11 64 bits.

 	Code::Blocks : the best and great free IDE for Windows, Linux and ...
 Mac OS
+### Presentation of MInGW64 and GCC compiler (if needed ...)

 During first run of CB on Windows, this IDE detect automatically some compilers, or present one list of them pre-configured.
 It's very good functionnality, but, sometimes, you must "force" these configurations proposed by default to run correctly.
 This tuto describe how configure compilers GCC included in MSYS2 MinGW32/MinGW64 environment on Windows.

 MinGW : A native Windows port of the GNU Compiler Collection (GCC), with freely distributable import libraries and header files for building native Windows applications; includes extensions to the MSVC runtime to support C99 functionality.
 All of MinGW's software will execute on the 64bit Windows platforms.

-How to install MinGW64/MinGW32 on Windows 11 64 bits ?
+How to install MinGW64 on Windows 11 64 bits ?

-You can download last version of MinGW64/MinGW32 on Internet site :
+You can download last version of MinGW64 on Internet site :
 	https://github.com/niXman/mingw-builds-binaries/releases

-Warning, many versions of MinGW64/MinGW32 are available on this site, and it's important to understand differences beetween their :
+Warning, many versions of MinGW64 are available on this site, and it's important to understand differences beetween their :
 	one category is based on UCRT (run-time C universal), another category is based on MSVCRT (run-time C owned by Microsoft Corporation) and another differentiations into versions is based on "multithread" package :